 \subsubsection{Acknowledgements}

-I heartily thank \textit{Massimiliano Mella} for the introduction to the subject and many helpful comments.
-I want also to thank \textit{Barbara Fantechi} for useful discussions and suggestions.
-Finally I would like to thank \textit{Mattia Talpo} and \textit{Fabio Tonini} for pointing me out \cite{ACV} and for useful discussions on automorphisms of moduli stacks.
+I thank \textit{Massimiliano Mella} for many helpful comments, \textit{Barbara Fantechi} for useful discussions and suggestions.
+Finally, I would like to thank \textit{Mattia Talpo} and \textit{Fabio Tonini} for pointing me out \cite{ACV} and for useful discussions on automorphisms of moduli stacks.